Top Places for a Top Quality of Life (& Where Not to Move)

 Expats are happy with the affordability (68% vs. 58% globally) and availability (83% vs. 68%) of medical care in India.
 But this is where the good news ends.
 The country ranks 46th for personal safety, with close to a quarter of expats (22%) rating this factor negatively (vs. 8% globally).
 And it’s dead last for air quality (53rd).

-The environment in general is not something that expats enjoy: the country can be found in the bottom 3 for both the urban (53rd) and natural (51st) environments.
+The environment in general isn't something that expats enjoy: the country can be found in the bottom 3 for both the urban (53rd) and natural (51st) environments.
 Close to three in five respondents (58%) find that the government doesn’t support policies to protect the environment, either, compared to 17% worldwide.

 “The levels of pollution are too high to live a healthy life.
 Exercise is only possible indoors.” – Finnish expat